netdata/netdata/collectors/ebpf.plugin/README.md

 By default, Netdata displays up to 500 dimensions on network viewer charts.
 If there are more possible dimensions, they will be bundled into the `other` dimension.
 You can increase the number of shown dimensions by changing the `maximum dimensions` setting.

+The dimensions for the traffic charts are created using the destination IPs of the sockets by default.
+This can be changed setting `resolve hostname ips = yes` and restarting Netdata, after this Netdata will create dimensions using the `hostnames` every time that is possible to resolve IPs to their hostnames.

 ### `[service name]`